kongr45gpen/gu-trainer/README.md

 Poll: Switch to a new license.
 Please fill this out wxyz
 ==============
 Attribution-ShareAlike 2.5 Generic.
-In favor: achoopic, alezakos, Snake, khonk, wxyzWXYZ
+In favor: achoopic, khonk, wxyzWXYZ

 Attribution-Unported 3.0.
 In favor: achoopic, alezakos, Snake, khonk, wxyzWXYZ